I do, but full disclosure: the reason I soak my beans is that my Mom (The Mother Unit) told me I should.

 Soaking beans is supposed to make them cook faster and reduce their flatulence producing properties.
-(FPP for those of us in the know-actually I just made that up).
-It may or may not affect cooking time and it doesn’t do anything to de-gasify, according to research.
+(FPP for those of us in the know, well actually I just made that up).
+The truth is, it may affect cooking time but not to any significant degree and it does nothing to de-gasify, according to research.

 The theory is that the soaking water penetrates the seed coat and softens it.
 Sounds logical, but the thing is, beans are seeds and seeds are built to resist destruction.
-All they want to do is germinate and grow into a plant.
-This makes them tough little buggers.
-The seed coat is there to protect the seed so water doesn’t just soak in, there are three tiny opening called the raphe, hilum and micropyle, whose job it is to let stuff in, like water, which then can be absorbed and the bean can swell up and soften.
+All they want to do is germinate and grow into a plant, making them tough little buggers.
+The seed coat is there to protect the seed so water doesn’t just soak in, there are three tiny openings called the raphe, hilum and micropyle, whose job it is to let stuff in, like water, which then can be absorbed and the bean can swell up and soften.